 Propel HR President Lee Yarborough

 About Propel HR.
-An IRS-certified Professional Employer Organization (PEO), Propel HR has been a leading provider of Human Resources and payroll solutions for more than 25 years.
-We partner with small to mid-sized businesses to manage payroll, employee benefits, compliance, and other HR functions in a way that maximizes efficiency and reduces costs.
+Propel HR is an IRS-certified PEO that has been a leading provider of human resources and payroll solutions for 25 years.
+Propel partners with small to midsized businesses to manage payroll, employee benefits, compliance and risks, and other HR functions in a way that maximizes efficiency and reduces costs.
 Visit our new website at www.propelhr.com